Reizeron/R0_Lorescape/Topics/my trade.md

 *;Scout; Geography*

 Class;Agent Author;R-Zero
 I'm an agent.
-I work for one of the [[factions]] like a guild, a company, or the state, and I do things that need doing.
+I work for a guild, a company, or the state, and I do things that need doing.
 All sorts of things.
 Mostly I handle matters in the business or diplomatic line, things that require mercantile skills, or the arts of speechcraft.
 I trade in knowledge -- hard facts and rumors.
 'Knowledge is power,' as they say.
 And sometimes I do other sorts of things.
 Things I can't talk about.
 ;Agent; Rumors, Mercantile, Factions*

 Class;Agent Province;Morrowind